 Focusing on the future is simply distracting and anxiety-inducing.
 Focusing on the little things that you can accomplish right now is rewarding.
-You can’t always control the outcome, but you can control the effort you put in today to move you towards your goal.
+You can’t always control the outcome, but you can control the effort you put in today to move you toward your goal.

-I could go on forever discussing this all important topic, but I won’t.
+I could go on forever discussing this all-important topic, but I won’t.
 Whatever your goal is you need to get busy with what you can do right now to accomplish it.
 So, I’ll leave you with these questions:

 What can you do right now that will move you closer to your goal?

 What can you stop focusing on that is only distracting you from what you need to do right now?